-This was affected a seed in a state of AEM/David and a seed as This can affect the stability of the plant.
-MEWPs shall not be operated in wind speed greater than 24 mph. d)Adequate signage and barriers will be erected to highlight the working areas e)Only competent authorised persons will be permitted to operate the MEWP f)The Safe Working Load is not exceeded at any time g)MEWP's shall not be used unless the ground conditions are satisfactory h)Outriggers and stabilisers will be safely deployed i)Ensure that overhead power lines are identified prior to work j)Ensure so far as is reasonably practicable that there are no cellars/drains/pits beneath the area where the MEWP will be in place. k)Operatives will ensure that all tools and materials are secure when in the cage I)Operatives will ensure that the platform within the cage is not slippery or obstructed m)Operatives must ensure that all works are only carried out within the specified reach of the unit n)If movement is planned make sure that the route is clear and safe o)Ensure that there is no restricted or confined space hazards p)Ensure that the middle bar in the gate of the platform is not p)2.103.10 that the finadio bat in the gate of the platform to flot tied up.
+This can affect the stability of the plant.
+MEWPs shall not be operated in wind speed greater than 24 mph. d)Adequate signage and barriers will be erected to highlight the working areas e)Only competent authorised persons will be permitted to operate the MEWP f)The Safe Working Load is not exceeded at any time g)MEWP's shall not be used unless the ground conditions are satisfactory h)Outriggers and stabilisers will be safely deployed i)Ensure that overhead power lines are identified prior to work j)Ensure so far as is reasonably practicable that there are no cellars/drains/pits beneath the area where the MEWP will be in place. k)Operatives will ensure that all tools and materials are secure when in the cage I)Operatives will ensure that the platform within the cage is not slippery or obstructed m)Operatives must ensure that all works are only carried out within the specified reach of the unit n)If movement is planned make sure that the route is clear and safe o)Ensure that there is no restricted or confined space hazards p)Ensure that the middle bar in the gate of the platform is not L · · · · · · · · · · · · · · · · · · · 1 tied up. ---------- -- --